-"Can hemorrhoids disappear on their own?
+"Can hemorrhoids disappear on their own?"

 I'm a 33 year old mother who is suffering from hemorrhoids.
 I noticed them during my first pregnancy.
 After giving birth, I saw my doctor and was advised that my problem would go away.
 They never went away and have gotten worse since the birth of my second child.
 They do not persistently bother me, but do bother me during bowel movements.
 I recently finished breast feeding, thus I had not tried any over the counter medications.
 I am very embarrassed to see my doctor about this.
 Can hemorrhoids disappear on their own?

 Large, firm and/or painful bowel movements will generally exacerbate the problem, which is why high fiber diets with plenty of fluid intake is excellent at decreasing the symptoms because these will cause the stool to be more loose.
 Sitz baths or soaking in warm water will also help to soothe your symptoms, both by decreasing the bacterial load as well as calming the inflammation.
 There are many other creams, ointments, and products that can also be used.
 Ultimately, if the problem bothers you more, you can discuss surgical treatment options as well.
 In the meantime, please don't be embarrassed, as hemorrhoids are VERY common, especially among child bearing women.
 An honest discussion with your physician will offer you the best chance of long term symptom management, and help you to address other medical concerns with him or her as well.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.